 Standard Chartered Rewards+ Card is a great supplementary card for consumers with a specialised primary card–such as a shopping card–who would like to maximise rewards for dining and overseas expenses, beyond the base rate provided by the primary card.
 For example, most shopper cards only reward dining and general overseas spend with 0.4 miles per S$1.
 If consumers charge these expenses to SC Rewards+ Card instead, they can earn the equivalent of 1.45 miles per S$1 on dining and 2.9 miles per S$1 on foreign exchange spend.

-While there is no minimum spend requirement, earnings with SC Rewards+ Card are maxed out after just S$333 dining or S$167 overseas monthly spend.
-Therefore, this card is most likely to maximise rewards as a supplementary card for consumers who spend S$250-S$350 on dining monthly and sometimes travel overseas.
+While there is no minimum spend requirement, earnings with SC Rewards+ Card are maxed out after just S$333 dining or S$167 overseas.
+Therefore, this card is best as a supplementary card for consumers who spend S$250-S$350 on dining monthly & sometimes travel overseas.

 SC Rewards+ Card's Features and Benefits: